se2p/tool-competition-av/README.md

 [![Video by BeamNg GmbH](https://github.com/BeamNG/BeamNGpy/raw/master/media/steering.gif)](https://github.com/BeamNG/BeamNGpy/raw/master/media/steering.gif)

 ## Implement Your Test Generator ##
 We make available a [code pipeline](code_pipeline) that will integrate your test generator with the simulator by validating, executing and evaluating your test cases.
-Moreover, we offer some [sample test generators](/sample_test_generators) to show how to use our code pipeline.
+Moreover, we offer some [sample test generators](sample_test_generators/README.md) to show how to use our code pipeline.

 ## Information About the Competition ##
 More information can be found on the SBST tool competition website: [https://sbst21.github.io/tools/](https://sbst21.github.io/tools/)

 ## Repository Structure ##
-[Code pipeline](/code_pipeline): code that integrates your test generator with the simulator
+[Code pipeline](code_pipeline): code that integrates your test generator with the simulator

-[Self driving car testing library](/self_driving): library that helps the integration of the test input generators, our code pipeline, and the BeamNG simulator
+[Self driving car testing library](self_driving): library that helps the integration of the test input generators, our code pipeline, and the BeamNG simulator

-[Scenario template](/levels_template/tig): basic scenario used in this competition
+[Scenario template](levels_template/tig): basic scenario used in this competition

-[Documentation](/documentation): contains the installation guide and the detailed rules of the competition
+[Documentation](documentation): contains the installation guide and the detailed rules of the competition

-[Sample test generators](/sample_test_generators): sample test generators already integrated with the code pipeline for illustrative purposes
+[Sample test generators/README.md](sample_test_generators): sample test generators already integrated with the code pipeline for illustrative purposes

-[Requirements](/requirements-36.txt): file containing the list of the required packages
+[Requirements](requirements-36.txt): file containing the list of the required packages

 ## License ##
 The software we developed is distributed under GNU GPL license.
-See the [LICENSE.md](/LICENSE.md) file.
+See the [LICENSE.md](LICENSE.md) file.

 ## Contacts ##

-Alessio Gambi  - Passau University, Germany - alessio.gambi@uni-passau.de
+Dr. Alessio Gambi  - Passau University, Germany - alessio.gambi@uni-passau.de

-Vincenzo Riccio  - Software Institute @ USI, Lugano, Switzerland - vincenzo.riccio@usi.ch
+Dr. Vincenzo Riccio  - Software Institute @ USI, Lugano, Switzerland - vincenzo.riccio@usi.ch

-Fiorella Zampetti  - University of Sannio, Italy - fiorella.zampetti@unisannio.it
+Dr. Fiorella Zampetti  - University of Sannio, Italy - fiorella.zampetti@unisannio.it

-Sebastiano Panichella - Zurich University of Applied Science (ZHAW), Switzerland - panc@zhaw.ch
+Dr. Sebastiano Panichella - Zurich University of Applied Science (ZHAW), Switzerland - panc@zhaw.ch